Typically, dogs are the pet most often associated with chewing. However, cats chew too, though to a lesser extent than most canines do.

 Below, we’ve reviewed some of the best cat chew toys on the market.
 Hopefully, one of these is suitable for your cat.

-1. Petstages Fresh Breath Mint Stick Cat Chew Toy – Best Overall
+4. Petstages Fresh Breath Mint Stick Cat Chew Toy

-The Petstages Fresh Breath Mint Stick Cat Chew Toy is the best overall chew toy for cats available.
+The Petstages Fresh Breath Mint Stick Cat Chew Toy is another great chew toy for cats.
 It is lightweight to make for easing batting and is filled with a minty scent to make your cat’s breath smell a bit better.

 It is specifically designed for chewing, unlike some of the other toys on the market.